 DNF frontends:

-dnf install -y httpd git gcc rust cargo
+dnf install -y httpd git curl tar gzip grep

 systemctl restart httpd